MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 #### Solution: LViewLoL Scripting Platform

-LViewLoL works by using a system call in Windows called `ReadProcessMemory()` which allows an unprivileged program to read the memory of another running process.
+LViewLoL works by using a system call in Windows called [ReadProcessMemory()](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory) which allows an unprivileged program to read the memory of another running process.
 This allows the program to copy memory from specific addresses with minimal overhead.
 However, how does someone find the addresses of game objects within the League of Legends game engine?
-The League of Legends game engine is a proprietary game engine developed by Riot Games specifically for League of Legends.
+The League of Legends game engine is a proprietary game engine developed by Riot Games specifically for League of Legends so it's not like trying to access memory locations within well known game engines such as Unreal Engine or Unity.

 The answer is to use a tool such as IDA Pro, which is a popular tool within the cybersecurity and wider hacking and computer science community.
-The purpose of the program is to statically or dynamically analyse Windows (and now other platforms and architectures) binaries.
-This allows hackers to locate the memory addresses of objects of interest.
+The purpose of the program is to statically or dynamically analyse program binaries.
+This allows hackers to locate the memory addresses of objects of interest by statically or dynamically reverse-engineering the functionality of programs.

-The address offsets for League of Legends are calculated based on the base address of the program (i.e. the virtual memory base location the program expects to be loaded to) and then adding the address offsets to the base address to find the data structures used by the game.
+The address offsets for League of Legends data structures are calculated based on the base address of the program (i.e. the virtual memory base location the program expects to be loaded to) and then adding the address offsets to the base address to find the data structures used by the game.

-These game objects are then processed by the C++ console application by reading them as the game is running, combining them with static data provided freely by Riot Games to find information such as champion attack ranges, game object ids and names and other data required to properly interpret and integrate the raw information from the game engine.
-The program then provides this information using the C++ boost library's python interface as an interface for any loaded python scripts.
+These game objects are then processed by the C++ console application by reading them as the game is running, combining them with static data provided freely by Riot Games to find information such as champion attack ranges, game object IDs and names, and other data required to properly interpret and integrate the raw information from the game engine.
+The program then provides this information using the [C++ boost](https://www.boost.org/) library's python interface as an interface for any loaded python scripts, which allows a custom script to be attached which can save observations of game replays as the replays are being played back.

-Our replay extracting system can take advantage of the LViewLoL python integration by directly taking advantage of the observations which are provided by the system to directly build a representation of the League replays which is appropriate for our machine learning system.
+Our replay extracting system can take advantage of the LViewLoL python integration by directly taking advantage of the observations which are provided by the system to build a representation of a League replay which is compatible with our machine learning system.
-This has the added benefit of already being written in Python, which means that the replay downloading system and the replay extractor system can both be written in the same language.
+This has the added benefit of already being written in Python, which means that the replay downloading system and the replay extractor system can both be written in Python.

-Another benefit of this system is that, as the LViewLoL source code is freely available and mainly relies on the `ReadProcessMemory()` system call, it is easy to port to linux as the `ReadProcessMemory()` system call can easily be changed with the `process_vm_readv()`.
+Another benefit of this system is that, as the LViewLoL source code is freely available and mainly relies on the `ReadProcessMemory()` system call, it is easy to port to linux as the `ReadProcessMemory()` system call can easily be changed with the [process_vm_readv()](https://man7.org/linux/man-pages/man2/process_vm_readv.2.html).
-This also has another unintended benefit, firstly it means that it is easy to port the LViewLoL system to linux which is convenient as we can then run the replay extraction process on linux, either locally or in the cloud.
-However, the `process_vm_readv()` system call is also faster than `ReadProcessMemory()` as it doesn't require a context switch as it was introduced to have virtually no overhead.
+This also has another unintended benefit, firstly it means that it is easy to port the LViewLoL system to linux, which is convenient as we can then run the replay extraction process on linux locally or in the cloud.
+However, the `process_vm_readv()` system call is also faster than `ReadProcessMemory()` as it doesn't require a context switch, as it was introduced to have virtually no overhead.
 This means that, not only can we use linux to extract information from rofl replays, it might also end up being faster than Windows!